mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 He woke up a third time, naked and alone in the small tent he remembered from last night.
 His clothes were nowhere to be found, and he felt a dull headache behind his right eye.
 He knew that this wasn't a dream: the pain was too realistic.
 Glancing downward at his body he saw a single luminescent blue line going down his chest, and knew that the few memories he had were not fantasies.
 Feeling sick, he dropped his head back down and tried to rest.

 "Shit, What did I do?" he said to himself.
 The spectre of guilt began to seep into his bones, carrying with it incessant chills and aches.
-He was still confused, but he remembered Lissa's and Setre's hands.
+He was still confused, but he remembered Lissa's hands.
 The hands of warmth he had such desire for, were now cold as death in the last remaining memories he had.
 His body lay lifeless as he struggled to muster the mental strength to move any part of it, even his breathing.
 He felt detached from his senses like he was still floating in a dream, but he couldn't see the dream unfolding.
-The darkness still held him in its ocean.
+The darkness still held him in its depths.

-"Kip!
+"Kipnu!
 Get up!"
 A voice called to him from the other room.
 It was Setre.

 She burst into the room, in full armor and spear, and didn't hesitate to pull Kip up to his feet.
 He pushed her away with what little strength he had and shouted at her, "Get away from me."

 She pulled her spear on him, and he swatted it away saying, "I've lost... all meaning in my life.
 How do you threaten that, huh?"

-With a flick of the wrist, she sliced through a fatty part of his side, making Kip shout out in pain.
+With a flick of the wrist, she made a shallow slice through a fatty part of his hip, making Kip shout out in pain.

 "With a spear," she said.

 She pulled out a cloth wrapping from her sling bag and threw it at him.

 "Bandage yourself up and come back into the Great Tent.
-Lissa will speak with you."
+Lissa will speak to you."

 "I have nothing to talk with hae about."

-"You will do as commanded."
+"You won't be talking."

 She left the room, leaving the still naked Kip bleeding and bandaging himself.
 He bandaged the wound the way he had done for many of his patients, but it was decidedly more difficult doing it on himself.
 Once bandaged, he realized that he was still freezing and without clothing. *This must be some initiation or something.* He stood himself up and walked to the curtains, reaffirming his own existence before he went into the next room.